onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How we initially seed the direction of it is of paramount importance and it could save us more than a decade of evolutionary meandering and trial and error within this ultimate architecture for cultural evolution.
 Help me help you - either sorcerer from wc3 or tom cruise https://www.youtube.com/shorts/T_3pFzfZFsw
+Help me help you - make this viral and I will deliver
+    I will set the right incentives and priorities for us to create a system for setting the right incentives and priorities I want to infect you with whatever has infected me

 I want to be obsolete - to not be necessary

 if you're one of the top 10000 (or 0.01%) software engineers on this planet and you want to build the future - contact me